RESEARCH IS HOPE

 "The project will foster a more detailed understanding of the causal nature between sleep disorders (especially sleep-disordered breathing, such as obstructive sleep apnea) and migraine, and address the question of whether proven therapies for sleep-disordered breathing (specifically positive airway pressure) also improve migraine outcomes, such as migraine frequency and intensity."

 Status: Approved by Research Advisory Committee, Awaiting Funding

 “More funding would attract new researchers to the field, because they would see it as an emerging space to grow.
 Bringing in new ideas and approaches would significantly advance migraine research and ultimately patient care.”

-Help spread the news about the #ResearchIsHope fundraising campaign by sharing the images below and using the sample text on social media.
+Help raise awareness about the #ResearchIsHope fundraising campaign by sharing the images and sample text below on social media

 Join me in supporting @migrainedisordr’s #ResearchIsHope campaign to raise funds for innovative migraine research.
-Your donation will be DOUBLED up to $100,000 until the end of the year.
 No donation is too small!

 Donate at MigraineDisorders.org/ResearchIsHope

 As you may know, I have lived with migraine for [blank years].
 It has impacted my life in so many ways.
 I am excited to share that @migrainedisorders is restoring my hope for better days with their #ResearchIsHope campaign to stimulate innovative migraine research.

 They have already supported two research projects this year and hope to fund three more by the end of the year, but they need our help!

 Your donation goes even further!
 All donations made in November will be doubled up to $5,000 by cove.
 All donations made in December will be doubled up to $10,000 by a generous anonymous donor.
 No donation is too small!